mksaraf/kubernetes-lab-tutorial/content/secure.md

     etcdctl --endpoints=https://10.10.10.80:2379 member list
     1857fba22cc98a20, started, kubem00, https://10.10.10.80:2380, https://10.10.10.80:2379

-## Securing the server
+## Securing the master
-We are going to secure the APIs server on the master node.
+In this section, we are going to secure the master node and its components.

+### Configure the APIs server
 Set the options in the ``/etc/systemd/system/kube-apiserver.service`` startup file

       [Unit]
       Description=Kubernetes API Server